MoyeMotunrayo4/CodeAlpha_Top_100_USA_companies/README.md

 # CodeAlpha_Top_100_USA_companies
 EDA and dashboard of the top 100 public companies in the USA by revenue using Phyton and Power BI.

-This project provides a detailed analysis of the **top 100 public companies in the United States**, focusing on revenue, industry performance, and geographic distribution.

 ---

 ## 🧭 Project Overview